yelghali/prompt-based-tutorial-AKS/README.md

 - How do I use Reserved Instances in AKS?

 - How do I use Burstable VMs in AKS?

+- When to use Spot VM, reserved instances and bustable VMS ?

 - How do I use Goldilocks for recommendations on setting CPU & RAM requests in AKS?